Stair Treads: Choosing the Right Material

 What are the standard stair tread dimensions?

-- Minimum width: 270 mm.
-Maximum riser height: 210 mm.
+- Minimum width: Around 270 mm.
+Maximum riser height: Around 210 mm, subject to local codes.

 -